 Pokémon Go has gotten 80 new Pokémon from the second generation.
-It started late last year with Togepi, Pichu, and the other Gen 2 babies the Johto Region in Pokémon Gold and Pokémon Silver video games, but now almost the complete Pokédex has been released.
-That's right: GEN 2 IS LIVE!
+It started in late 2016 with Togepi, Pichu, and the other Gen 2 babies first encountered in the Johto Region from the Pokémon Gold and Pokémon Silver video games.
+In early 2017, though, the rest arrived, from Ampharos and Blissey to Tyranitar and Umbreon.

 - Chikorita: Grass - 801